yuvaviva/xDSD/readme.md

 Contributions are welcome!

 ##Examples
-By: Luke Berndt <lukekb@gmail.com>
+**By: Luke Berndt <lukekb@gmail.com>**

 I added the examples to help make it a little easier to get started using the gr-dsd block.
 I have included a GRC file, a python program and example files on how to use the python program.
-These are all based off of the OP25 Example file from [Baz] <http://wiki.spench.net/wiki/OP25>.
+These are all based off of the OP25 Example file from [Baz](http://wiki.spench.net/wiki/OP25).